Jet (gemstone): Origin

 Jet is a product of decomposition of wood from millions of years ago, commonly the wood of trees of the family Araucariaceae.
 Jet is found in two forms, hard and soft.
 Hard jet is the result of carbon compression and salt water; soft jet may be the result of carbon compression and fresh water.
 Despite the name they both occupy the same area of the Mohs scale with the difference being that soft jet is more likely to crack when exposed to changes in temperature.

 Properties

-Jet is around 75% carbon and 12% oxygen with sulfur and hydrogen making up most of the balance.
+Jet is around 75% carbon and 12% oxygen, with sulfur and hydrogen making up most of the balance.
 Other elements are found at trace level and the exact ratios varying with the source; for example, Spanish jet contains more sulfur than Whitby jet.

 Jet has a Mohs hardness ranging between 2.5 and 4 and a specific gravity of 1.30 to 1.34.
-The refractive index of jet is approximately 1.66.
-The touch of a red-hot needle should cause jet to emit an odour similar to coal.
+The refractive index of jet is about 1.66.
+The touch of a red-hot needle should cause jet to emit an odour similar to that of burning coal.

 Jet may induce an electric charge like that of amber when rubbed.

 Jet is very easily cut using carving tools, but small pieces tend to break off, making it difficult to create fine details.
 It therefore takes an experienced lapidarist to execute more elaborate carvings.